 The PhD/MMS is a 5- to 7-year sequential degree program that is offered in conjunction with the Wake Forest University Graduate School of Arts and Sciences.

-The student earns a Master of Medical Science (MMS) in Physician Assistant Studies after completing a PhD in Molecular Medicine and Translational Science (MMTS).
+The student earns a Master of Medical Science (MMS) in PA Studies after completing a PhD in Molecular Medicine and Translational Science (MMTS).

 This degree program targets students interested in clinical research, community research and the translation of knowledge into improved human health.
 Graduates with the PhD/MMS will be basic scientists trained to function successfully in clinical environments and will have considerable professional flexibility.
 They can work as clinician scientists on teams conducting clinical trials, for example, or they can teach and do research within academic health centers.